Lazeeez/ide-host/README.md

 # Realtime Collaborative IDE

-A realtime collaborative IDE with code execution, intellisense, and built-in USACO submissions.
-Designed primarily for Competitive Programming and USACO, with mobile support for coding on the go.
+A realtime collaborative IDE with code execution, intellisense, and built-in IDE innit submissions.
+Designed primarily for Competitive Programming and collaborative programming, with mobile support for coding on the go.

-This IDE is built and maintained by [Nathan Wang](https://github.com/thecodingwizard) and [Benjamin Qi](https://github.com/bqi343/), and is part of the [Competitive Programming Initiative](https://joincpi.org/).
+This IDE is built and maintained by [Lajat Manekar](https://github.com/Lazeeez).

 ## Running Locally